Social Science (BSc)

-In 2013/14, 95% of School of Social Science graduates who were available for work reported they were in employment and/or further study within six months of graduation.
+In 2015/16, 96% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduating.

 Turning theory into practical application and providing experience of the working world are important facets of preparing our graduates for life outside of education.

 We encourage our students to think about life beyond University from day one, offering modules and support to give you a competitive advantage on graduating.